-Recently interviewed on London Live TV and on BBC Radio 4’s Loose Ends for the release of Notes from Paris album (Jazz FM’s Album of the Week) where presenter Emma Freud praised Gabrielle’s “astonishingly beautiful voice”.
+Interviewed on London Live TV and on BBC Radio 4’s Loose Ends for the release of Notes from Paris album (Jazz FM’s Album of the Week) where presenter Emma Freud praised Gabrielle’s “astonishingly beautiful voice”.

-She has recorded three albums and completed three UK tours, gathering fans in jazz clubs, theatres and arts centres from Wakefield to St Ives.
+She has recorded three albums and completed five UK tours, gathering fans in jazz clubs, theatres and arts centres from Wakefield to St Ives.
 Further afield, she has performed in Europe and the US.

 More about Gabrielle…

 Gabrielle was born in Belgium – her mother tongue is French – and started singing at a young age.
 Her talent was soon noticed, and she had success at local and national singing competitions.
 She first came to fame when she reached the final of the French Pop Idol in 2003.
 Along with the other finalists, she signed to BMG Sony France and the resulting album went double gold.
 Gabrielle then wrote music and recorded with Belgian jazz and pop artists Mimi Verderame and Jean-Louis Daulne, and worked with the pop star Lara Fabian on her international tour ‘Un Regard Neuf’.